lishu2006ll/text-generation-webui/README.md

 * `max_new_tokens`: Maximum number of tokens to generate.
 * `truncate_length`: Used to prevent the prompt from getting bigger than the model's context length.
 * Please see [Parameters-Tab Wiki](https://github.com/oobabooga/text-generation-webui/wiki/03-%E2%80%90-Parameters-Tab) for more details.

 Now you can do model inference on Text-Generation-WebUI with BigDL-LLM optimizations, including `Chat`, `Default` and `Notebook` Tabs.
-Please see [Chat-Tab Wiki](https://github.com/oobabooga/text-generation-webui/wiki/01-%E2%80%90-Chat-Tab) and [Default and Notebook Tabs Wiki](https://github.com/oobabooga/text-generation-webui/wiki/02-%E2%80%90-Default-and-Notebook-Tabs) for more details.

-Now you can do model inference on Text-Generation-WebUI with BigDL-LLM optimizations, including `Chat`, `Default` and `Notebook` Tabs.